If you have ever used a guitar amplifier or a mixing console, you have most likely come across controls called gain and volume.

-These are the controls that deal with volume from the mixers channels because they regulate the output from the channels.
+These are the controls that deal with volume from the mixers channels because they regulate the output from each one.

 As you slide the fader up, the output level from the channel gets stronger.

-As you increase the faders from the many channels that you might be using, this begins to mix all of the signals together where the mixed audio eventually end up at the master output.
+As you increase the faders from the many channels that you might be using, this begins to mix all the signals together, where the mixed audio eventually end up at the master output.

 These master output faders are the mixers main volume controls.
-They then send the mixed output to another device that will amplify the output normally from studio monitors or PA speakers.
+They then send the mixed output to another device that will amplify it, normally from studio monitors or PA speakers.

-When you break an amplifier into 2 parts, preamp and power amp, it makes it easier to understand how gain and volume interact in their respective positions in the overall circuit.
+When you break an amplifier into 2 parts, preamp and power, it makes it easier to understand how gain and volume interact in their respective positions in the overall circuit.